Security-first. from day one.

 Document Handling

-Documents are processed in memory only.
-The lifecycle of an uploaded document is: receive over TLS → load into RAM → extract text → send to AI API over TLS → discard.
+1. One-off analysis is processed in memory only.
+When you submit a document just to run an analysis, its lifecycle is: receive over TLS → load into RAM → extract text → send to AI API over TLS → discard.
 No file write operations occur at any point in this pipeline.
+Specifically, for this path:

 - Documents are not written to Vercel's filesystem (ephemeral or otherwise)

-- Documents are not stored in Supabase Storage or any object storage service
+- Documents are not stored in object storage

 - Document contents are not written to application logs or error traces